-The eighth-generation home video console, Xbox one is a major part of various gamer’s lives.
-After the success of Xbox 360, Microsoft announced a successor device and named it “Xbox one” the – all in one entertainment system.
+The eighth-generation home video console, Xbox one is a major part of various gamers’ lives.
+After the success of Xbox 360, Microsoft announced a successor device and named it “Xbox one” the – one entertainment system.

-However, like any other gaming console, the Xbox One also has some error issues.
-A lot of the Xbox one users have reportedly complained about facing problems while trying to update the installed apps.
+However, the Xbox One also has some error issues like any other gaming console.
+Many Xbox one users have reportedly complained about facing problems while trying to update the installed apps.
 It is said that the update comes to a halt and display the Error code 0x8B0500B6.
 To get rid of this error, we have brought nine quick and easy troubleshooting tips for you to try.

 Troubleshoot Guide for Xbox One update error code 0x8B0500B6